 Whilst studying for her degree in Herbal Medicine, she worked as a dispensary technician at Ainsworths Homoeopathic Pharmacy and was involved in the manufacture of both Homoeopathic Medicines and Bach Flower Essences.

 I regularly attend Seminars and update my knowledge continuously.
 In 2015, she attended the IFM’ AFMCP intensive course in London working towards becoming a Functional Medicine Practitioner.
+She is now a fully accredited member of the Institute of Functional Medicine.
 She is also very interested in Nutrition and have also undertaken further CPD training in this area.

 We are extremely fortunate to have the expertise of Dr Lewis on hand to see our patients.
 Dr Lewis heads up our Sports Medicine Team and The Tendon Clinic.